sapegin/washingcode-book/manuscript/100_Code_style.md

 I used to have a limit of 120 characters per line because why not, I have a big screen that could fit a lot of code, I should use the space available to me!
 Then I lowered it to 100 characters, and then to 80, which is a Prettier’s default value that in their docs they [highly recommend not to change](https://prettier.io/docs/en/options.html#print-width).

-An argument for using 80 characters I’ve heard many times but never believed in is that some people may edit code in a terminal that only displays 80 characters, like in the old days.
+An argument for using 80 characters I’ve heard many times but never believed in is that some people may edit code in a terminal that only displays 80 characters, like in the old days of MS-DOS and IDEs like QuickBasic and Turbo Pascal.
 But how many people are really doing this now?

 ![QuickBasic](images/quickbasic.png)